ramseyjiang/go_mid_to_senior/patterns/structural/decorator/readme.md

 1. It’s hard to remove a specific wrapper from the wrappers stack.
 2. It’s hard to implement a decorator in such a way that its behavior doesn’t depend on the order in the decorators stack.
 3. The initial configuration code of layers might look pretty ugly.

+Difference between decorator pattern and proxy pattern.
+The Decorator pattern is used to add additional responsibilities to an object dynamically.
+It provides a flexible alternative to subclassing for extending functionality.
+The decorator objects are wrapped around the original object and the original object is not modified.
+The decorator pattern is often used for implementing cross-cutting concerns, such as logging or security, in a clean and reusable way.

+The Proxy pattern, on the other hand, provides a placeholder for another object to control access to it.
+The proxy object acts as an intermediary between the client and the real subject.
+This pattern is often used for creating objects on demand, for remote communication, or for performance optimization.

+In summary, the Decorator pattern is focused on adding functionality to an object, while the Proxy pattern is focused on controlling access to an object.